alicemcm/fx-sentiment-index-analysis/README.md

 - Argentina
 - Indonesia and Nigeria are also present in the article database and are used for broader data coverage checks.

-The project is written as a data-driven notebook rather than a purely technical script.
-It combines explanation, plots, summary tables, and modelling-style analysis so that the economic story and the computational workflow can be followed together.

 ## Project Output

 The submitted blog-style output is:

 - [`src/main.ipynb`](src/main.ipynb)

-If this project is published on GitHub Pages, HackMD, nbviewer, or another public web platform, the public URL is:

 > Public output URL: **add link here**